bergey/memex/README.md

 # memex

-Enhanced search for Zotero (and soon Calibre).
+Enhanced search for Zotero and Calibre.

 - not ()
 - or